Improving Prototypical Visual Explanations with Reward Reweighing, Reselection, and Retraining: Introduction

-In summary, our contributions are as follows.
-Firstly, we demonstrate that a reward model trained on small amounts of human feedback data (roughly 300 ratings) can accurately rank human preference data.
-Secondly, due to the high performance of the reward model, we propose using the reward model as a measure of prototype.
-Thirdly, we introduce the R3-ProtoPNet, which uses reward-guided fine-tuning to improve prototype meaningfulness and ensemble performance.
+\begin{itemize} \item We propose using the learned reward model as a quantified metric of prototypical visual explanation quality and model interpretability \item We introduce the R3 framework and R3-ProtoPNet, which use efficient reward-guided debugging to improve both prototype meaningfulness and predictive performance. \end{itemize}